Savory/savory.github.io/_posts/2022-08-28-how-to-build-an-api-in-deno-with-danet.md

 published: true
 ---

-Welcome, take a seat, and keep your keyboard at hand because today we are building a REST API in Danet.
+Welcome, take a seat, and keep your keyboard at hand because today we are building a REST API in Deno using Danet.
 In the end, we'll also show you how to handle authentication.

 ![deno logo.png]({{site.baseurl}}/assets/images/deno logo.png)